 If you have not structured the gifts to create either no period of ineligibility or very minimal period of ineligibility, then you will have shot yourself in the Medi-Cal foot when you do your VA pension gifts.
 Because the gifting rules for Medi-Cal are complicated, see an experienced California attorney who knows the current rules about gifting.
 Be sure to ask the attorney if they are experienced in the laws governing gifting under Medi-Cal and if they can structure a gifting program that will not create a period of ineligibility, or that will greatly minimize any gifting period of ineligibility.

-Also, if you are thinking of gifting real estate, the rules are even more complicated for purposes of VA pension or Medi-Cal, and you will need an attorney with experience in both areas of law.
+Also, if you are thinking of gifting real estate, the rules are even more complicated for purposes of VA pension or Medi-Cal, and you will need a local estate planning attorneys with experience in both areas of law.
 Any time you gift an asset that has appreciated in value since purchase, there will be tax issues to evaluation, discuss, and account for—income tax issues, capital gains step-up issues, 121 exclusions, property tax reassessment issues, so do not try to do this on your own.
 Lastly, when someone needs VA pension now, it is not unlikely that they will need Medi-Cal within a matter of months or a few years, so always consider that VA gifts may create Medi-Cal penalties if not structured properly.

 The area of gifts for VA and Medi-Cal is not a do-it-yourself proposition.
 Get good legal advice and guidance.